 With the introduction of high bandwidth data transfers, affordable data plans, the generalized migration to the cloud of software applications and data management, and the popularization of streaming services, digital infrastructures are experiencing an ever-growing demand of data consumption.
 As expected, the related energy consumption is steadily increasing over time.
 This motivated sector leaders like Microsoft, Google and Amazon, to increasingly adopt in recent years renewable energy resources, e.g., solar and wind farms, as a means to lower the environmental impact of their hyperscale data centers.
 Nevertheless, adopting renewable energy can be considered only as part of the solution, as (i) such adoption does not tackle the need to optimize the use of cloud resources, and (ii) the production of renewable energy will not meet its demands already in the near future.
 With the global transition toward the adoption of renewable energy resources, the whole society will need them.
 Therefore, exploiting renewables for the future data infrastructures will not, as such, make them sustainable, but rather they need to become energy efficient, too, not to compete with the other industrial sectors.
-This is especially true when considering the Netherlands, which constitutes a prominent European "data hub" distributed over a relatively small geographic area1.
+This is especially true when considering the Netherlands, which constitutes a prominent European "data hub" distributed over a relatively small geographic area.

 For the last decades the digital infrastructure industry has been able to maintain a relentless pace of introducing new generations of faster and more energy efficient computing hardware approximately every two years.
 Nevertheless data consumption is rising faster than the improvement in energy efficiency and now also the so called "Dennard scaling" [4], that allowed lower power consumption with each new semiconductor generation, is irremediably coming to an end.
-In addition, with the ever-growing increase of
+In addition, with the ever-growing increase of data transport speeds, the power consumed in wiring and communication is rising more than linearly.
+To maintain the increase in data processing power, new solutions are needed.

-In this context, the Lower Energy Acceleration Program2 (LEAP) was launched to explore alternative solutions towards a sustainable growth of the data center industry.
+In this context, the Lower Energy Acceleration Program (LEAP) was launched to explore alternative solutions towards a sustainable growth of the data center industry.
 The aim of LEAP is to accelerate the transition to a sustainable digital infrastructure in which we integrate innovative developments at the heart of our energy system and provide a solution for spatial planning with circular use of materials.
 One of the topics in the LEAP program is the development of a technology landscape for energy efficient digital infrastructures.
 This landscape focuses on three different temporal horizons, namely: